 The dough is rolled out to a 1/4-inch thickness.
 I have this amazing rolling pin that adjusts to the required thickness by adding or eliminating color-coded discs on either end.
 It makes for a precise and super easy roll out.
 While cutting out the larger bone-shaped (or whatever shape you choose) treats, gather up the excess dough and roll it out once again until all is used.
 If I then have a tiny bit left, I like to use a very small cutter as I did here with a heart shape.
 Otherwise, just freeform the excess into a disc or two.
-And how great is it to be able to customize the size of your biscuits to match the size of your pup.
+And by the way …how great is it to be able to customize the size of your biscuits to match the size of your pup.

 If you end up with an excessive amount of flour on the baked biscuits, just brush it off with a pastry brush or basting brush.
 Once completely cooled, transfer the treats to a closed container and store them in the refrigerator for up to two weeks.
 Bennett and Monte are here to testify that they won’t be hangin’ out in the fridge that long.
 Not if they have anything to say about it.

 homemade pumpkin & peanut butter dog biscuits

 - 1 1/4 cups gluten-free baking flour, plus more for rolling (rice flour will also work)

 - 1/2 cup pure pumpkin puree (do not use pumpkin pie filling)